synw/django-presence/docs/src/workers.rst

 Default worker
 --------------

-The default worker for presence updating is a go module.
+The default worker for presence updates is a go module.
 Install with the command ``python manage.py installpres``: it will generate two files in your main project directory:

 - ``centpres``: the executable